 It can often be difficult to determine if you are having a relapse.
 It is important to let your GP and MS nurse know if you think you are experiencing a change in symptoms so they can determine if it is a clinical relapse and therefore if treatment is required.

-‘The person with MS has developed new symptoms or has a worsening of existing symptoms, and these symptoms have lasted for more than 24 hours in the absence of infection or any other cause, after a stable period of at least one month’ (2).
+- and these symptoms have lasted for more than 24 hours in the absence of infection or any other cause after a stable period of at least one month (2)

-Some people with RRMS are eligible for disease modifying therapies (DMT’s), which can reduce the number of relapses.
-Talk to your neurologist or MS nurse about what disease modifying therapy you may be eligible for.
+Some people with RRMS are eligible for disease modifying therapies (DMTs), which can reduce the number of relapses.
+There are a number of different types of DMT available depending on if you are eligible and fit the criteria.
+Talk to your neurologist or MS nurse about what DMT you may be eligible for.

-RRMS and it is only after time – perhaps 10 to 15 years - that a neurologist may suggest that their MS is benign.
+A person will initially be diagnosed with RRMS and it is only after several years of living with a mild form of RRMS, that a neurologist may suggest that their MS is benign.

-A person with benign MS can still experience relapses and symptoms, and their MS may change as they grow older.
+A person with BMS can still experience relapses and symptoms, and their MS may change as they grow older.

 Rapidly evolving severe relapsing remitting MS

-Also called highly active or severe RRMS, rapidly evolving severe RRMS (RES-RRMS) is categorised as having two disabling relapses in one year, as well as MS activity in the brain showing up as lesions in an MRI.
+Also called highly active or severe RRMS, rapidly evolving severe RRMS (RES-RRMS) is categorised as having two disabling relapses in one year, as well as new MS activity in the brain showing up as lesions on an MRI (4).

-People with rapidly evolving severe RRMS may be eligible for treatment with the disease modifying therapy – Tysabri.
-Talk to your neurologist or MS nurse about the disease modifying therapies you may be eligible for.
+People with rapidly evolving severe RRMS may be eligible for treatment with a DMT.
+Talk to your neurologist or MS nurse about the DMTs you may be eligible for.